The government's resource for Alzheimer's and related dementias. For the people helping people with Alzheimer's.

 California Alzheimer's Disease Centers (CADC)

-California Department of Public Health (CDPH) / California Alzheimer's Disease Program (ADP) - [PDF] "Guideline for AD Management"
+California Department of Public Health (CDPH) / California Alzheimer's Disease Program (CADP) - [PDF] "2017 Alzheimer's* Clinical Care Guideline"

-The Alzheimer's Disease Program (ADP) was established through legislation that sought to relieve the human burden and economic costs associated with Alzheimer's disease and related dementias (ADRD), and to assist in ultimately discovering the cause, treatment, and prevention of these diseases.
+The California Alzheimer's Disease Program (CADP) was established through legislation that sought to relieve the human burden and economic costs associated with Alzheimer's disease and related dementias (ADRD), and to assist in ultimately discovering the cause, treatment, and prevention of these diseases.

 Family Caregiver Alliance (FCA)/ National Center on Caregiving